AnyCoffeeMilk/texas_holdem/README.md

 The game now only start after player click the "NEW ROUND" button.
 Add placeHolder to "empty" hand of players.
 Small updated to some components for better clarity.
+Now blinds (BB, SB) can pass to next player upon new round.

 ## Getting Started